trulsma/intelligit/README.md

 ## Contributions
 If you have an idea or want to help please do :)

+## Limitations

+* Intelligit does not handle building the history on different branches.
+As of now intelligit is oblivious to branches.

 ## License
 Intelligit is licensed under the [MIT License](LICENSE)